 In any case, the principle of free assessment of evidence by the judge applies.
 The judge can therefore decide freely whether he considers something to be proven or not.
 His decision must be to the best of his knowledge and belief.
-The judge sets out his considerations of his assessment of evidence in his decision.
+The judge sets out his considerations in his decision.

-In the interest of an efficient procedure, the parties also are required to offer evidence at the earliest stage of the procedure possible, normally at the occasion of the first hearing.
-Evidence that is presented late not only means that the judge can reject such evidence, but also, if not rejected by the judge, that the opponent can file a request for separation of costs.
+In the interest of an efficient procedure, the parties are also required to offer evidence at the earliest stage of the procedure possible, normally at the occasion of the first hearing.
+Evidence that is presented late not only means that the judge may reject it, but also, if not rejected by the judge, that the opponent can file a request for separation of costs.
 As a result, the party who has presented the evidence late may be ordered to pay the costs of a particular procedural step (e.g. if an additional hearing became necessary for the taking of the evidence presented late), regardless of the outcome of the proceedings.